Code of Community Standards

 Safe Harbor (Lycoming College)

 Lycoming College encourages all students to act responsibly and in particular for the well-being of another that can be helped to prevent bodily injury or other harm.
 As such, students who act on the behalf of another while engaged in an alleged act(s) of hazing will not be held responsible for violations of section 5.
 Hazing or section 8.
-Misconduct Involving Alcohol subsections a – k of the Lycoming College Code of Conduct.
+Misconduct Involving Alcohol subsections a – k of the Lycoming College Code of Community Standards.

 This immunity will be provided for the student that takes the initial action in notifying a College official (including a Resident Assistant) or any first responder e.g., law enforcement, ambulance, etc. based on a reasonable belief that another person needed immediate medical attention to prevent bodily injury or other harm.